HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

     3. Click **Site Administration > Advanced Administration > Tracing: Gather data about the site**.
 The Enable Tracing portlet appears.
     4. Enter the required trace string in the **Append these trace settings:** field.
 For example, this string can be `com.ibm.wps.command.credentialvault.*=finest`.
     5. Click the **Add** icon. **Enable Tracing** updates the **Current trace settings** field.
+    !!!note
-    **Note:** Restarting HCL WebEngine removes traces that were set by using the Enable Tracing Administration portlet.
+                Restarting HCL WebEngine removes traces that were set by using the Enable Tracing Administration portlet.

     To disable tracing, use either of the following methods: